 It's a popular tourist destination for both Thais and foreigners.
 As Ko Samet is close to Bangkok, the island is ideal for those in the capital wanting to relax with their families for a couple of days, without having to go through all the rigmarole of travelling down south.
 It's a 2½-hour journey to Ban Phe, then a 20-min ferry to the island.

 Even though Ko Samet is only a few kilometres from the mainland, the island with its micro-climate (the driest archipelago in Thailand) gets much less rainfall than the rest of Eastern Thailand.
 The rainy season is May-Sep but even then it still has significantly less rain than the other islands in Thailand.
+Despite the relative lack of rain, much of the island is densely forested.
+Samet is the Thai name for trees of various species in the Melaleuca genus, which grow in abundance on the island.

 It is believed that Ko Samet used to be the home of pirates and that there is still buried treasure somewhere on the island.
 Thailand's legendary poet, Sunthorn Phu, was the first one to put this island on the map when he set his classical epic Phra Aphai Manee ("The Story of Princes, Saga, Mermaids and Giants") here.

-Although Bangkok residents have known about the beauty of Ko Samet for decades, the Thai government put this island off-limits and restricted overnight stays there until 1981, when the Forestry Department of Thailand declared Ko Samet and its surroundings to be a national park and thus open for business.
+Although Bangkok residents have known about the beauty of Ko Samet for decades, the Thai government declared this island off-limits and restricted overnight stays there until 1981, when the Forestry Department of Thailand declared Ko Samet and its surroundings to be a national park and thus open for business.

 Most of Ko Samet, including all the good parts, is part of Khao Laem Ya-Mu Ko Samet National Park and has an entry fee.
 Thai adults, 40 baht; children, 20 baht.
 Foreign adults, 200 baht; children, 100 baht (Nov 2024).
 This two-tier pricing policy is applicable to all national parks.
 However, if you can demonstrate that you live or work in Thailand you may not have to pay the tourist price.